afternoon2/webgpu-clip/README.md

 Clipping lines and polylines on CPU is feasible, but might be slow, especially when having many shapes to fill.
 That's why I created this POC.

-This repository contains 2 functions, one for clipping lines (2-points long arrays), which is useful for fast shape filling with color.
+This repository contains 2 utility classes, one for clipping lines (2-points long arrays), which is useful for fast shape filling with color.
 The second one is for complex polylines, such as patterns that intersect given shape.

-**Both functions are not fully tested and might produce incorrect results**
+**Both utilities are not fully tested and might produce incorrect results**

 ### Line clipping